 Up to 34% of diabetes sufferers develop diabetic ulcers, which can eventually lead to amputation if not treated promptly.
 But, regular diabetic foot care diminishes amputation risk by up to 85%.
-At Amit Shah DPM in North Brunswick, Edison, and Cranbury, New Jersey, Dr. Shah and Magdalene Armanious, DPM, emphasize preventive care to keep your feet healthy now and in the future.
+At Amit Shah DPM in North Brunswick, Edison, and Cranbury, New Jersey, Drs.
+Shah and Armanious, DPM, emphasize preventive care to keep your feet healthy now and in the future.
 Book your appointment through online scheduling or by calling the office nearest you.

 Diabetes can be severely damaging to your feet because it causes peripheral damage in the nerves leading to your feet, along with sluggish circulation in your legs, ankles, and feet.